Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

           Configuration complete.
 9 component(s) completed successfully.
 0 component(s) failed.
           ```

+Once this step has completed:

-All management nodes have now been rebuilt or updated via CFS configuration.
+- Management NCN worker nodes have been rebuilt with the image and CFS configuration created in previous steps of this workflow
+- Management NCN storage and NCN master nodes have be updated with the CFS configuration created in the previous steps of this workflow.
+- Per-stage product hooks have executed for the `management-nodes-rollout` stage

 Continue to the next section [6.6 Update management host Slingshot NIC firmware](#66-update-management-host-slingshot-nic-firmware).

 #### 6.5.3 NCN worker nodes